naelstrof/MEGABONK_CustomCharacterMaker/README.md

 I would **HIGHLY** recommend immediately building your character (Section found below) to ensure that everything was setup correctly, and that you can see the character in Megabonk.

 ## Creating a Character
-Everything you need to help create a character can be found in the EXPORT folder.
+Everything you need to help create a character can be found in the EXPORT folder for use as reference.
+PLEASE NOTE: The example characters are NOT BALANCED and are mainly a sanity check to make sure you can properly add a character to the game.
 The SourceCode and CustomScripts folders only contain code to help facilitate the creation of custom characters, and SHOULD NOT BE MODIFIED.

 Here is a step by step guide on the required steps of creating a character.